 Structure and Predictability

 Visual schedules provide structured predictability.
-Students with autism must know what is coming next so they can emotionally prepare for the upcoming activity.
-This presents the student with expectations that they can then manage, helping to ease transition periods.
+Students with autism or other developmental disabilities may need to know what is coming next so they can emotionally prepare for the upcoming activity.
+A picture schedule for autism presents the student with expectations that they can then manage, helping to ease transition periods.
 In general, the fewer surprises the better; unexpected events are usually unwelcome and may lead to acting out behavior.
-The predictability of a schedule provides a sense of security and eases anxiety.
+The predictability of a schedule provides visual support and a sense of security.
+It can also ease anxiety.

-Visual schedules can be used to teach a daily routine as well as skills to perform a specific activity.
-For example, a teacher may post the day’s schedule on a wall or provide pictures that describe steps on how to go to the bathroom.
+These types of visual supports can be used to teach students a daily routine as well as skills to perform a specific activity.
+A visual schedule for autism classrooms can help students stay on track.
+For example, a teacher may post the day’s picture schedule on a wall or provide pictures that describe steps on how to go to the bathroom.
 Giving step-by-step visual cues appears to be an effective way for most autistic kids to learn and helps keep them on task.
-Visual schedules can be created for almost any set of skills, including social interactions, routines, academics, and daily living.
+Visual schedules can be created for almost any set of skills, including:

 Turns Abstract Into Concrete

 The processing of abstract principles is difficult for any person but is more so for the autistic child.
-Visuals schedules help students understand abstract concepts including time and organization.
-Abstract ideas are transformed into tangible objects through visual cues.
+Visual schedules help students understand abstract concepts including time and organization.
+Abstract ideas are transformed into tangible objects with these visual aids.
 Turning an abstract concept into something accessible and concrete is crucial to enhance understanding.